 Measure your results

-Lastly, don’t forget to measure the results of all your hard work.
+Lastly, don’t forget to conduct brand measurement and assess the results of all your hard work.
 After all, what’s the point in investing time and energy into creating top-notch content if no one’s reading it?
 By measuring pageviews, social shares, or comments, you’ll get a better idea of which pieces of content perform well with your audience so you can replicate marketing success in future campaigns.

 While many businesses think advertising is only effective for generating leads at the bottom of the funnel, targeted advertising can be extremely effective for upper-funnel marketing activities.